Mount Sinai Hospital

 - Dr. Veronica Wadey

 The Holland Orthopaedic and Arthritic Centre is the largest volume arthroplasty centre in Canada.
 Fellows will gain exposure to all aspects of reconstructive surgery: primary and revision arthroplasty including minimally invasive techniques.
-Current volume is 2100 cases per year.
+Current volume is up to 2,400 cases per year.
 This is a stand-alone Orthopaedic Unit without an Emergency Room.
-Additional trauma experience can be available through the Sunnybrook campus of the hospital.
-Clinical research opportunities are available.
+Additional trauma experience may be available through the Sunnybrook campus of the hospital as desired.
+Clinical research opportunities are available and an expected requirement of fellowship.

 The goal of the fellowship is to provide post-graduate trainees the opportunity to acquire assessments skills and surgical techniques to manage the full range of lower limb reconstructive surgery at the hip and the knee including revision surgery and management of infections.